-The ASD investigation objective is to assess groundwater monitoring data collected in compliance with the CCR Rule, as allowed under paragraph 40 CFR §257.95(g)(3)(ii) of the CCR Rule.
-This part of the CCR Rule allows AEP to determine whether the source(s) for SSLs of beryllium, cobalt, lithium, and radium 226/228 exceeding the GWPSs, as reported in groundwater monitoring well MW-1603, are associated with the CCR unit; or alternatively if the SSL resulted from an error in sampling, analysis, statistical evaluation, or natural variation in groundwater quality.
+The objective of this ASD investigation is to assess groundwater monitoring data collected in compliance with the CCR Rule, as allowed under paragraph 40 CFR §257.95(g)(3)(ii) of the CCR Rule.
+This part of the CCR Rule allows AEP to determine whether the source(s) for SSLs of beryllium, cobalt, and lithium exceeding the GWPSs, as reported in groundwater monitoring well MW-1603, are associated with the CCR unit; or alternatively if the SSL resulted from an error in sampling, analysis, statistical evaluation, or natural variation in groundwater quality.